 Request Component

 Program Changes Amount FTE

-Enewetak -77 0
+Enewetak -177 0

-The Enewetak Support program provides supplemental foods for the community, rehabilitates the island's agricultural resources, and provides agricultural maintenance training.
+The Enewetak Support program provides supplemental foods for the community, rehabilitates agricultural resources, and provides agricultural maintenance training.

-Enewetak (-\$77,000)
+Enewetak (-\$177,000)

-The 2020 budget provides \$473,000 to support agricultural operations and activities, as well as food and commodity purchases.
+The 2021 budget provides \$473,000 to support agricultural operations and activities, as well as food and commodity purchases.

-The natural vegetation of Enewetak Atoll was largely destroyed during World War II and during the subsequent nuclear testing program conducted by the United States.
+The natural vegetation of the Republic of the Marshall Islands' Enewetak Atoll was largely destroyed during World War II and during the subsequent nuclear testing program conducted by the United States.
 Following the cleanup and resettlement of Enewetak, food bearing trees and root crops had to be replanted.
 However, the depleted soil of the island environment made it difficult to support sufficient agricultural activity to feed the population.
-In 1980, the Enewetak Support program was implemented to provide supplemental foods for the community, replant vegetation of the inhabited islands, provide agricultural maintenance training and transport food to the island.
+In 1980, the Enewetak Support program was implemented to provide supplemental foods for the community, replant vegetation on the inhabited islands, provide agricultural maintenance training and transport food to the island.

 The Enewetak community developed a plan with the assistance of the University of the South Pacific to provide greater amounts of locally produced food and to better integrate necessary imported food into the local diets.
-A continuing effort is being made to replenish the atoll's soil and agricultural potential.
-The replanted vegetation is producing at pre-nuclear testing period levels, when the population was an estimated 150 people, but is not sufficient for the current population of over 800 people.
+This plan has not been fully implemented and efforts with regard to efforts to replenish the atoll's soil and agricultural potential have largely halted.

 The Enewetak program currently uses approximately 40 percent of its funding for operations of the agriculture field station and the agriculture rehabilitation program.
 Approximately 31 percent of the funding is used to purchase food and commodities for the residents of the atoll.
 The remaining funds are used to operate the atoll's vessel and support office in Majuro.
-OIA will provide grants for Enewetak in 2020 to continue these activities.
+OIA will provide grants for Enewetak to continue these activities.